DJCordhose/mlops-drift/docs/story.md

 # Story

 ## Preparation
+1. make sure you have installed the project as described in https://github.com/DJCordhose/mlops-drift/blob/main/README.md#installation
 1. Introduce yourself to your neighbors and build teams of 2-4 people
    * what do you do
    * what do you know already